Kidesth/Amazon_Vine_Analysis/README.md

   ## Summary
   Based on the result the percentage of paid 5 star rating was higher than the percentage of unpaid 5 star rating reviews.tahis discribe a positivity bias for reviews in the vine program.
-  Additionaly we could analysis the statistical distribution of a star rating for the vine and non vine revaiews.  alelelee
+  Additionaly we could analysis the statistical distribution of a star rating for the vine and non vine revaiews.